s-taylor/prusa-mini-skew/README.md

 ### Bed Level Skew Left/Right

+**What is it?**

 This occurs when the horizontal arm of the printer is not parallel on the X axis with the print bed below.
 It is either tilting downward towards the print bed, or upwards towards the ceiling.
-As a result, your printers bed will be sloping from left to right or right to left, usually very clearly visible with Octoprint.
+As a result, your printers bed will be sloping from left to right or right to left.

+**Issue**

 This affects the first layer calibration, the left hand side of the x-axis will be either too close or too far away from the print bed causing a slant.
-This is best seen with octoprint bed visualizer, and can be easily tweaked by following the instructions below.
-A small amount of skew should not cause issues as the printer can correct with mesh bed leveling.
+The printer can only compensate for an uneven bed so much, so depending on how severe the slant is, it may or may not affect your prints.

+**What do you need?**

+If you follow the Prusa solution below, they suggest simply moving the print head from one side to the other and visually checking the height from the bed.
+In all honestly, I think that is a waste of time as it will never be anything close to accurate.
+I highly recommend setting up a Raspberry Pi with Octoprint and the Bed Visualiser plugin.

+**Measuring**

+As above, I suggest running the Bed Visualiser plugin on Octoprint.
+This makes it very clear to see if you have an issue or not.
+This is a [good example](https://forum.prusaprinters.org/wp-content/uploads/2021/02/5DB11A81-76E6-4A66-B461-33506FFDEC8C.jpeg) of what to look for.
+Once you have run the visualiser you will know whether the arm needs to move up or down.
+Ensure you turn on "Descending y axis" if you are looking at the "Current Mesh Data", this orientates the data as it would be if you are looking at your printer from the front.

+Do not worry about any dips or raised areas you see in the corners when running the visualiser, there is a separate fix required for this.
+The aim here is just to get it as level as possible from left to right.

+**Fixes**

 There are two potential causes for this...